ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 A photoresistor gets a lower resistance as the incident light increases.
 This change in resistance can be read as a change in voltage on the lower side of the photoresistor.
 A photoresistor is a simple and robust sensor that will work easily and repeatedly [10].

+A photoresistor will be used for this project.

 ##### Magnetic Sensor